xogroup/rds_backup_gdrive/README.md

 Storage was the biggest question so far.
 Something like Google Drive would be an easy option but might not be as secure.
 One option we explored was using (Rclone)[https://rclone.org/drive/] to sync to Google Drive:

     rclone copy dump.sql core_data_dump:data_dumps

+Another option was to use a XO owned drive/server.
+One that was suggested was  \prdisilon\SqlReplData however we were not yet able to get moving data to that drive to work as expected.